all-ride/ride-lib-widget/README.md

 ### WidgetModel

-The _WidgetModel_ is the data store for the available widgets.
+The _WidgetModel_ interface is used to implement a data store of the available widgets.

 ## Implementations